-8. Plan of institution for next year

-- To study the NAAC Peer Team Report and to take necessary steps to improve on weakness pointed out in the report - 2.
-To further encourage academic and Research Performances in various Departments. - To maintain infrstructure created during the past years to provide conducive environment of teaching and learning sabasheer
+- 8. Plan of institution for next year - To study the NAAC Peer Team Report and to take necessary steps to improve on weakness pointed out in the report - To further encourage academic and Research Performances in various Departments. - To maintain infrstructure created during the past years to provide conducive environment of teaching and learning

-Prof. S. BALAKRISHNAN Signature of the Coordinator, IQAC Prof.S.
-BALAKRISHNAN CO-ORDINATOR INTERNAL QUALITY ASSURANCE CELL PONDICHERRY MINERSITY PUDUCHERRY -605 014
+Prof. S. BALAKRISHNAN Signature of the Coordinator, IQAC

+Prof.S.
+BALAKRISHNAN

+CO-ORDINATOR

+INTERNAL QUALITY ASSURANCE CELL

+PONDICHERRY UNIVERSITY